wandb/wandb/CONTRIBUTING.md

 5. wandb reads configuration state from global directories such as `~/.netrc` and `~/.config/wandb/settings` we need to override these in tests.
 6. The library needs to support jupyter notebook environments as well.

-To make our lives easier we've created lots tooling to help with the above challenges.
+To make our lives easier we've created lots of tooling to help with the above challenges.
 Most of this tooling comes in the form of [Pytest Fixtures](https://docs.pytest.org/en/stable/fixture.html).
 There are detailed descriptions of our fixtures in the section below.
 What follows is a general overview of writing good tests for wandb.

 To test functionality in the user process the `wandb_init_run` is the simplest fixture to start with.
 This is like calling `wandb.init()` except we don't actually launch the wandb backend process and instead returned a mocked object you can make assertions with.
 For example: